-Our primary research and development focus since inception has been the development of our proprietary discovery and drug development platform, PRISM.
-We are using PRISM, which includes our novel PN backbone chemistry modifications, to design, develop and commercialize a broad pipeline of nucleic acid therapeutic candidates that target RNA using RNA editing, splicing, and silencing.
+Our primary research and development focus has been the development of our RNA medicines platform, PRISM.
+We are using PRISM, which includes our novel chemistry modifications, to design, develop and commercialize a broad pipeline of first- or best- in class RNA medicines using our editing, RNAi, splicing, and antisense modalities.

 Our research and development expenses consist primarily of expenses related to our CROs, CMOs, consultants, other external vendors and fees paid to global regulatory agencies to conduct our clinical trials, in addition to compensation-related expenses, internal manufacturing expenses, facility-related expenses and other general operating expenses.
 These expenses are incurred in connection with research and development efforts and our preclinical studies and clinical trials.
 We track certain external expenses on a program-by-program basis.
 However, we do not allocate compensation-related expenses, internal manufacturing expenses, equipment repairs and maintenance expense, facility-related expenses or other operating expenses to specific programs.
-These expenses, which are not allocated on a program-by-program basis, are included in the "PRISM and other research and development expenses" category along with other external expenses related to our discovery and development programs, as well as platform development and identification of potential drug discovery candidates.
+These expenses, which are not allocated on a program-by-program basis, are included in the "Other research and development expenses(1), including INHBE, RNA editing, PRISM, others" category along with other external expenses related to our discovery and development programs, as well as platform development and identification of potential drug discovery candidates.